Azzoz06/EDHEC_Ai/Labs/DayThreeLabs/Lab6-DL_VisualReco/Lab6-DL-HandWritten_CNN_ART/README.md

 ![alt text](images/Robust_Result.png "IBM Robust model")

-And Finally what about the original test images without attack artificats on its, did we also improved our model regarding "regular" test images ??????
+And Finally what about the original test images without the attack artifacts on it, did we also improved our model regarding "regular" test images?

 ```
 predictions = Robust_Classifier.predict(x_test[:len(x_test)])